1stfootforward/blog/_posts/2016-08-27-lower-back.md

 ## STATIC STRETCHES

-At night before bed and also after exercising, it is important to preform Static stretches.
+At night before bed and also after exercising, it is important to preform static stretches.

-When we train and move through variable tasks during the day, we shorten our muscles by performing static stretches - these help in lengthening our muscles back.
+When we train and move through variable tasks during the day, we shorten our muscles, so when we perform static stretches, it aids in lengthening the muscles back.

 Always hold these stretches for 30 seconds